NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 ontap-nas-economy   NFS
 ontap-nas-flexgroup NFS
 ontap-san           iSCSI
+ontap-san-economy   iSCSI
 =================== ========

-The ``ontap-nas`` and ``ontap-san`` drivers create an ONTAP FlexVol for each volume.
+The ``ontap-nas`` and ``ontap-san`` drivers create an ONTAP FlexVol for each PV.
 ONTAP supports up to 1000 FlexVols per cluster node with a cluster maximum of 12,000 FlexVols.
 If your persistent volume requirements fit within that limitation, those drivers are the preferred solution due to the granular data management capabilities they afford.

-If you need more persistent volumes than may be accommodated by the FlexVol limits, choose the ``ontap-nas-economy`` driver, which creates volumes as ONTAP Qtrees within a pool of automatically managed FlexVols.
+If you need more persistent volumes than may be accommodated by the FlexVol limits, choose the ``ontap-nas-economy`` or the ``ontap-san-economy`` driver.

+The ``ontap-nas-economy`` driver creates PVs as ONTAP Qtrees within a pool of automatically managed FlexVols.
 Qtrees offer far greater scaling, up to 100,000 per cluster node and 2,400,000 per cluster, at the expense of granular data management features.

+The ``ontap-san-economy`` driver creates PVs as ONTAP LUNs within a pool of automatically managed FlexVols.
+Each PV maps to an ONTAP LUN and this driver offers higher scalability for SAN workloads.
+Depending on the storage array, ONTAP supports up to 8192 LUNs per cluster node and 16384 LUNs for an HA pair.
+Since PVs map to LUNs within shared FlexVols, Kubernetes VolumeSnapshots are created using ONTAP's FlexClone technology.
+FlexClone LUNs and their parent LUNs share blocks, minimizing disk usage.

-Choose the ontap-nas-flexgroup driver to increase parallelism to a single volume that can grow into the petabyte range with billions of files.
+Choose the ``ontap-nas-flexgroup`` driver to increase parallelism to a single volume that can grow into the petabyte range with billions of files.
 Some ideal use cases for FlexGroups include AI/ML/DL, big data and analytics, software builds, streaming, file repositories, etc. Trident uses all aggregates assigned to an SVM when